Breast Reduction In-depth

 Breast reduction surgery is a procedure that provides relief from symptoms caused by having large breasts.
 It reduces the size of the breasts, and simultaneously lifts the breasts.
 Thus, breast reduction surgery is performed for functional reasons, cosmetic reasons, or a combination of both.
 Your particular goals and anatomy determine if a Breast Reduction is right for you, and which method of breast reduction is the most appropriate.
 Breast reduction surgery may be covered under OHIP.
-Dr. Tong can help you to decide if a Breast Lift is the right procedure for your goals.
+Dr. Lawrence Tong—our plastic surgeon in Toronto—can help you to decide if a Breast Reduction is the right procedure for your goals.

 What a Breast Reduction Does